LinkedInLearning/neural-networks-and-convolutional-neural-networks-essential-training-5987097/README.md

 ## Course Description

+<p>Deepen your understanding of neural networks and convolutional neural networks (CNNs) with this comprehensive course.
+Instructor Jonathan Fernandes shows how to build and train models in Keras and PyTorch using datasets like MNIST and CIFAR‑10 for image classification.
+Apply activation functions, backpropagation, pooling techniques, and optimizers to strengthen model performance.
+Gain practical experience with essential datasets and pretrained models that support modern computer vision, including techniques such as image augmentation and transfer learning.</p>
+<p>Designed for machine learning engineers with a solid grasp of Python and introductory AI concepts, this course balances theory with hands‑on implementation.
+Tune in and explore why different architectures work well for particular challenges and develop the skills needed to design, implement, and evaluate neural networks across a range of applications.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.